Requirements for Petitions

 - does not contains language that is offensive.

 All petitions are limited to 250 words.
-Please don’t send in attachments such as letters, photos or other documentation as these will not be considered by the Committee or able to be returned.
+Please don’t send in attachments such as letters, photos or other documentation as these will not be considered by the Committee and are not able to be returned.
+Do not refer to any URLs or web links in your petition.

-If your petition is rejected, you’ll be told why and we will suggest other ways you can raise your issues.
+If your petition is not approved by the Committee, you’ll be told why and we will suggest other ways you can raise your issues.

 More information can be found on our Frequently Asked Questions page.